colton456p/Stack-Overflow-Data-Analysis/SQL_queries.md

 FROM TagCount
 ORDER BY TagUsageCount DESC;
 ```
-### Return the number of account created from the first to the last of the month
+### Return the number of accounts created from the first to the last of the month
 ```
 SELECT COUNT(Id) AS AccountsCreated
 FROM Users